msal4/nimrey-code/src/pages/posts/dart-asynchronous-programming-futures.md

 ---
-title: Dart: Asynchronous programming — Futures
+title: Dart Asynchronous programming — Futures
 date: "2019-03-09"
 description: An introduction to asynchronous programming in the dart programming language
 published: true